TanStack/router/docs/guide/data-mutations.md

 Without notifying your mutation management library about the route change, it's likely your submission state will still be around and your user would still see the **"Post updated successfully"** message when they return to the previous screen.
 This is not ideal.
 Obviously, our intent wasn't to keep this mutation state around forever, right?!

-To solve this, we can use TanStack Router's `onRouteChange` option to clear your action states when the user is no longer in need of them.
+To solve this, we can use TanStack Router's `subscribe` method to clear your action states when the user is no longer in need of them.

-## The `onRouteChange` router option
+## The `router.subscribe` method

-This option is a function that is called whenever the router successfully loads a different route.
-It's important to understand that this truly means that the route is _changing_, and not just reloading the same route.
-If the router reloads or the user performs a URL altering action resulting in a new href, this function is called.
+This method is a function that subscribes a callback to various router events.
+The event in particular that we'll use here is the `locationChange` event.
+It's important to understand that this event is fired when the location path is _changed (not just reloaded) and has finally resolved_.

 This is a great place to reset your old mutation/actions states.
 We'll use TanStack Actions to demonstrate how to do this.